 - All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
 Staff and governors should not investigate possible abuse or neglect themselves. - All concerns should be reported without delay directly to the Designated Safeguarding Lead, Designated Safeguarding Deputy, Head Teacher or any member of the School Leadership Team.
-This should be followed by a written account of the concerns completed on the school's agreed Cause for Concern Form. - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured. - The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action if required.
+All concerns should be recorded on My Concern. - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured. - The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action if required.